2024 DOL & FLSA Overtime Rule Update in the United States

 Use Grownu's time and overtime tracking system to comply the new DOL changes

-For more detailed information, you can visit the Department of Labor's official page and Fair Labor Standards Act (FLSA).
+For more detailed information, you can visit the Department of Labor’s overtime rulemaking page and Fair Labor Standards Act (FLSA).

 Contact Grownu Sales Team